-All my life, I've truly enjoyed the process of creating things that were unique and beneficial.
+I've always enjoyed the process of creating things that were unique and beneficial.
 I also found great pleasure in being a very layered person.
-One that you'd never know that had an understanding of a particular subject, let alone a level of proficiency or even a mastery of the subject in question.
 I am HUGE fan of technology, design, engineering, music - anything that is a result of the minds potential to create.
-In addition, I am a fan of education.
-Not in the academic sense, but of the experience driven education.
+In addition, I am a fan of non-traditional education.
+Trial and error.
+Deconstructig to get a better understanding.
+Curiosity is a huge part of my make up.

 I can appreciate one's ability to have an interest in an unknown subject, and be driven to seek out an understanding or education on it.
 This can require a combination of educational sources and experiences.
 This is in stark contrast to my past experiences in academics.
 Admittedly - I was a horrible student in school.
-I barely graduated high school, and attended approximately 1 week of junior college.
-The concept just didn't resonate with me.
-So rather than engage in an uninspiring traditional pursuit of education, I chose my own path.
+So rather than engage in more common educational avenues, I chose a different path.
 And I'm so glad I did.

-Below is a timeline of all of the creative pursuits which lead me to the point of where I stand today.
-I have never been more inspired for what is possible in the coming future for myself, and anyone else who wanted to make a bet on themselves, instead of plugging into a course that just doesn't fit them.
-Again - I hope you find commonality in my experience and become encouraged to follow your own unique path to what drives you!
+Below is a timeline of all of the creative pursuits which lead me to where I stand today.
+I have never been more inspired for what is possible in the coming future for myself, and anyone else who wanted to make a bet on themselves.
+Again - I hope you find commonality in my experience and become encouraged to follow your own unique path of what drives you!

 This was my very first business.
 I cut lawns in the neighborhood to save enough money to buy the things my family could not afford.
 From bikes to skateboards, sneakers and video games.
 I worked hard for what I wanted until I realized originating the lawns to be cut, then letting friends do the work and I take my modest cut from that was a much smarter way to go.